Horacewillie/20-Probelms-Solutions/Problem 1/README.md

-Herein a the question and Solution to Problem 1.
+Herein are the question and Solution to Problem 1.